 Free mental health care can be exchanged between community agencies in far-flung counties.
 Even necessary technical changes to health insurance are more about shifting costs through flexibility than increasing them.

 To foster a culture of safety, you can involve your community while still adhering strictly to COVID-19 guidelines.
 Consider having masks donated by community members.
 Ask for friendly, professional volunteers to remind clients at the door to properly don a face covering.
 Get creative with signs announcing COVID-19 policies.
 When possible, open windows to let in light and air.

-Our experiences in 2020 have reaffirmed the importance of values like equity.
+Our experiences during the COVID-19 pandemic reaffirmed the importance of values like equity.
 Thankfully, human service organizations are often guided by ethical codes that prioritize racial, economic, and gender equity.

 Through thoughtful review, evaluate if equity truly permeates your organization’s policies and culture.
 In soliciting feedback from staff and clients, ask whether the organization is adhering to equitable values.
 And if not, ask how it can get back on track.

 6. Implement virtual or online learning

 Social and physical distancing will still be a part of our daily lives in 2021.
 This means that in-person training for staff will not be an option for most organizations.
 Virtual, or online, training is a great alternative to ensure teams maintain compliance with the various governing bodies.

 Online training isn’t just good for staff, it benefits your organization as a whole too: